Tips from Siblings, for Siblings

 Speak your truth.

-Communication is key to coping.
+Communication is key to coping if you have siblings going through eating disorder recovery.
 However, it is not easy!
 It may feel alienating to try to explain the complexities of eating disorder to people who have never experienced it themselves.
 And it can be particularly challenging to articulate how an eating disorder complicates the relationship between siblings.

 In the decade it took for Charlotte’s sister to reach recovery, Charlotte occasionally talked about what was going on with her closest friends.
 However, they didn’t have any frame of reference about the correlation between food, body, emotions, and family dynamics.
 At times this proved challenging, but ultimately Charlotte found it useful to do the work of translating the confusing situation to others.
 It required her to devise metaphors that helped her make greater meaning of her lived experience.